 Achievement level (Percent Below Basic, Basic, Proficient, and Advanced) of SC 4th and 8th graders by subgroup on the most recent reporting of NAEP for Reading and Mathematics.
 Data will be reported for SC and the nation.

 State Department of Education, Office of Assessment

 National Center for Education Statistics (NCES)

 Varies

-Reported on School Cards: No Reported on District Cards: Yes Reported on State Card: Yes
+Reported on School Cards: No Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: No

 State Goals